jetannenbaum/Bipes4RP2040/docs/breadboard.md

 1. The side regions are called the power distribution rails.
 They are similar to power lines that reach across our projects.

-2. The central region is call the row connector region.
+2. The central region is called the row connector region.
 In this area the horizontal rows are all connected inside the breadboard.
 Within any row, columns a, b, c, d and e are all electrically connected.
 Within any row, columns f, h, i, j, and k are also electrically connected.
 However, there is a gap between columns e and f called the center gap or component slot that parts are usually placed over.
-Components like buttons and chips usually have their pins straddle the component slot.
+Components like buttons will have their pins straddle the component slot.

-## Pico Placement on Breadboard
+## Microcontroller Placement on Breadboard

-For our labs we place the Pico board so that pin 1 of the Pico is in row 1 of the breadboard as in the image below.
+For our labs we place the microcontroller board so that pin 1 of the microcontroller is in row 1 of the breadboard as in the image below.

 ![Pico on Breadboard](./img/picoOnBreadboard.png)

-This means that the GND connections to the Pico are always in rows 3, 8, 13 and 18 on both sides of the breadboard.
-One of the ground pins is usually hooked up to the vertical blue power rails on the sides of the breadboard.
+This means that the GND connections to the microcontroller are always in rows 3, 8, 13 and 18 on both sides of the breadboard.
+One of the ground pins can be hooked up to the vertical blue power rails on either side of the breadboard.